aardjon/trad/doc/devtools.md

 scripts are available for both Melos (mobile app) and Invoke (scraper).
 Run them with `melos run [script]` and `invoke [script]`, respectively.

 ## analyze: Run the linter

 The `analyze` script runs the configured linter(s), e.g. [`dart analyze`](https://dart.dev/tools/dart-analyze) (Dart) or [ruff](https://docs.astral.sh/ruff/) (Python).

-## build.*: Build for various platforms
+## build*: Build the applications for various platforms

+### Building the mobile application

-The `build.*` scripts build the mobile application for different platforms.
+The `build.*` Melos scripts build the mobile application for different platforms.
 The generated artifacts are stored in the `artifacts` directory.

 - `build.android`: Builds the Android application, creating an APK file.
 - `build.linux`: Builds the Linux application, creating an Ubuntu ELF binary.
 Only works on Linux.
 - `build.windows`: Builds the Windows application, creating an EXE file.
 Only works on Windows.

 These scripts are only available in the mobile app environment!

+### Building the scraper application

+The `build` invoke script builds and packages the scraper application for the currently running platform (but only Linux is officially supported).
+The generated artifact is stored in the `artifacts` directory.

+This script is only available in the scraper environment!

 ## coverage: Generate code coverage reports